UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Follow this quick process to avoid overlapping bills and connectivity gaps.

-1. Check for Early Termination Fees (ETFs) with your current provider before formally canceling your existing contract.
+1. Verify Early Termination Fees: Check for costly ETFs with your current provider before formally canceling your existing contract.
+Sometimes, the new provider offers buyout credits to cover this penalty.

-2. Overlap your service dates by two to three days to avoid a disruption in connectivity while coordinating utility services during a move.
+2. Overlap Your Service: Overlap your activation and cancellation dates by two to three days to avoid a disruption in connectivity while coordinating utility services.

-4. Recycle old, incompatible electronic cords responsibly through a verified e-waste program in your local community.
+4. Recycle E-Waste Responsibly: Dispose of old, incompatible electronic cords and dead routers through a verified e-waste program in your local community rather than tossing them into the trash.

-🌱 Eco Edge: Drop off your old, unusable coax cables, power adapters, or outdated routers at local e-waste recycling centers rather than throwing them in the trash to leach heavy metals into a landfill.
+🌱 Eco Edge: Drop off your old, unusable coax cables, power adapters, or outdated routers at local e-waste recycling centers to ensure heavy metals do not leach into your local landfill ecosystem.

-Making the Right Internet Choice for Your Home
+Selecting the Right Internet Provider for Your Home

 Frequently Asked Questions About Xfinity vs. Verizon Home Internet

 These quick answers cover the most common questions homeowners and renters ask when comparing Xfinity and Verizon.
-Use them to double-check the details before you choose a plan.
+Use them to double-check the final details before you commit to a long-term plan.

 Does Verizon use Xfinity lines for home internet?